Keeping OTT Content Secure: SSL, CDNs, and Encryption

 As we surpass 600 million OTT users globally, the industry encounters new hurdles.

-Traditionally, HTTPS is a very common approach when it comes to increasing the integrity and security of web content.
+Traditionally, HTTPS has been a common approach to increasing the integrity and security of web content.

-In a nutshell, HTTPS provides confirmation to the user that he/she is connecting to the expected server, while also ensuring that the communication between both of them is encrypted, preventing Man-in-the-Middle (MITM) Attacks.
+In a nutshell, HTTPS confirms to the user that he or she is connecting to the expected server while ensuring that the communication between them is encrypted, preventing Man-in-the-Middle (MITM) Attacks.

 So far, we have explained the current landscape for OTT content delivery and the main security issues it faces.